jarrettch/factory-floor-viz/README.md

 ## To-Do

 1. Implement logic for parts to move from `queue` => `test area` => `completed`
+2. Implement logic and interface(modal?) for adding orders to the `queue`
-2. Implement animation so parts visibly move to the correct area
+2. Add animation so parts visibly move to the correct area
-3. Clean up CSS
+4. Clean up CSS
-4. 🤔
+5. 🤔